In a Nutshell:

 Aloo sem was mind blowing good.
 The crunch in the sem made it great to munch on.
 Rate it 4.75/5

 Cabbage with green peas was very good.
 Rate it 4/5

 Marathi style chicken curry was very good.
 It had the typical Marathi masala flavour (quite unique as compared to most masala mixes in Indian curries).
 Loved it.
+We got yo know that chef had got the masala made in-house.
 Rate it 4.5/5

-Puranpoli & shrikhand came as desserts – both were very good but we have surely had better in Mumbai.
+Puranpoli & shrikhand came as desserts – both were very good but we have surely had better puranpoli in Mumbai.
+Shrikhand was excellent.
 Rate this duo 4/5.

 Dinner day 2

 We started with a thick soup made from fresh vegetables plucked from the organic garden.
 It had mushrooms, crunchy broccolis, bell pepper, carrots, beans etc. Lemongrass & a bit of lemon added to the sour flavour & taste.
 An enjoyable pungent feel was felt due to ginger.
 The salt in the dish was perfect.
 The super-finely chopped green chillies created a great balance.